nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 #### 2.5 Storage Component

-only stores tasks in a certain format, eg,
+API: `Storage.java`

+This component  stores entries in a certain format, tasks, ingredients that are already in the Fridge, and anything else that needs to be saved on the hard disk.

+It is modeled as an abstract class,  with `TaskStorage.java` and `FridgeStorage.java` both inheriting from it.
+It allows data (tasks in the list, ingredients in the fridge, recipes in the recipeBook...) to be saved and remembered by our program.

+An example for the format of saving for tasks is :

 - T|1|read book
 - D|0|return book|Monday
 - E|0|meeting|U-Town
 - P|0|lecture|1600|1800

-first column is denotes the type of task, T for todo, D for deadline, etc.
+where the first column is denotes the type of task, T for todo, D for deadline, etc.

-the program can `load` or `generate` task from the storage and also `changeContent` and `addCommandInFile`
+The program can `load` or `generate` an entry from the storage and also `changeContent` and `addInFile`